jaredhanson/passport-remember-me/README.md

 This is typically used in an application's middleware stack, to log the user back in the next time they visit any page on your site.
 For example:

-For example, as route middleware in an [Express](http://expressjs.com/)
-application:

     app.configure(function() {
       app.use(express.cookieParser());
       app.use(express.bodyParser());